lixixibj/lixixibj.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-He is a third-year Ph.D. student in Statistics at The University of Manchester, working with Dr. Jingsong Yuan on deep learning for multivariate time series modelling and forecasting under a Dean's Doctoral Scholarship Award.
+He is a final year Ph.D. student in Statistics at The University of Manchester, specializing in statistical time series prediction using deep learning methodology.
+He is currently conducting his research under the guidance of Dr. Jingsong Yuan under a Dean's Doctoral Scholarship Award.

-He is expected to obtain a Ph.D. degree in 07/2023 and will be in a job market seeking a Postdoc position related to statistical machine learning and time series analysis.
-If you have any vacancies for a job, feel free to share them with me.

 Education
 ======